 Hydropower generators produce clean electricity, but hydropower does affect the environment

 Most dams in the United States were built mainly for flood control, municipal water supply, and irrigation water.
 Although many of these dams have hydroelectric generators, only a small number of dams were built specifically for hydropower generation.
-Although hydropower generators do not directly emit air pollutants, dams, reservoirs, and the operation of hydropower electric generators can affect the environment.
+Hydropower generators do not directly emit air pollutants.
+However, dams, reservoirs, and the operation of hydroelectric generators can affect the environment.

 The Safe Harbor Dam on the Susquehanna River in Pennsylvania has elevators that lift migrating shad from the base of the dam to the top of the reservoir.

 Fish ladders help salmon reach their spawning grounds

 Hydropower turbines kill and injure some of the fish that pass through the turbine.
 The U.S. Department of Energy has sponsored the research and development of turbines that could reduce fish deaths to lower than 2%, in comparison with fish kills of 5% to 10% for the best existing turbines.

 Many species of fish, such as salmon and shad, swim up rivers and streams from the sea to reproduce in their spawning grounds in the beds of rivers and streams.
 Dams can block their way.
 Different approaches to fixing this problem include the construction of fish ladders and elevators that help fish move around or over dams to the spawning grounds upstream.

 Last updated: November 7, 2022